INFO & TIPS FROM OUR ROUTE MANAGER

 In all our tours we have included many of these less known, but equally beautiful paths.
 Have a look at the many possibilities the area has to offer: www.genius-loci.it/tour/independent-walking-hiking

 And in the ‘Route Notes’ we prepare for our clients we give always alternatives.
-Therefore, also for those paths which are still interrupted, there is always a good alternative walk – and for our lazy clients: you can always catch a train….. (preferably using the ‘Cinque Terre Card’).
+Therefore, also for those paths which are still interrupted, there is always a good alternative walk – and for our lazy clients: if you can’t hike, you can always catch a train….. (preferably using the ‘Cinque Terre Card’).

 Do not hesitate to ask us for the most up-to-date information before booking your trip!